-Maitake mushroom or "hen of the woods" is another flavorful wild fungal fruiting body foraged by mushroom enthusiasts.
+Maitake mushroom or "hen of the woods" is another flavorful, wild fungal fruiting body that mushroom enthusiasts love to forage!.
 Maitake, recognized as the "king of mushrooms" in Japan where it long been used as adaptogenic to treat several ailments, is an important medicinal and culinary mushrooms.

 Scientific name: Grifola frondosa.
 Maitake is called as hen-of-the-woods in the English speaking countries.
 Signorina mushroom, ram's head, hen, Huī shù huā ( 灰树花), etc are some of other popular names of this mushroom.